 Criteria for the Award

 The NCTE Distinguished Service Award does not need to be awarded each year.
-This award should be bestowed only when the subcommittee decides that nominations warrant presentation of the award.
+This award should be bestowed only when the committee decides that nominations warrant presentation of the award.
 This award may be given posthumously.

-Deadline for award nominations is June 1, 2015.
+Deadline for 2017 DSA award nominations is June 1, 2017.

 Anna J. Small Roseboro Is the 2016 Distinguished Service Award Recipient

 Anna has been involved in the Early Career Educator of Color Leadership Award since its inauguration in 2008, mentoring and supporting new members into the work of NCTE.
 In addition, Anna has been a member of the NCTE Secondary Section Steering Committee, the CEL Executive Committee, and many NCTE committees.